 Mama Fury’s boy ain’t no fool

-Furthermore, Fury intuited that something was off and dodged her attacks long enough to activate some recorded archives.
-Coming from S.H.I.E.L.D.’s dossier on Jared, it showed him conducted terrorist operations in Hydra garb.
+Furthermore, Fury intuited that something was off.
+He dodged her attacks long enough to play video archives.
+These showed Jared conducting terrorist operations in Hydra garb.

 Arachne apparently suspected something, as she accepted that the footage was real.
 Jared, apparently dying, also reflexively recoiled from her and dropped his act, confessing his disgust of her.

-Meanwhile, Fury and his troops stormed the Hydra nest.
+Meanwhile, Fury and his troops stormed the half-wrecked Hydra nest.

 Having recovered her memories and again dodging S.H.I.E.L.D. troops, Spider-Woman hesitantly walked away from the wreckage.